FractalBlocks/Fractal/DESIGN.md

 - Focus on small and emmbedable components
 - Tasks are atomic
 - Small code (removing some dependencies), ALAP
+- Modules never crash at runtime, but performs a good error hadling and reporting
 - Mori for persistent data structures
 - Typed views via new Snabbdom with Typescript
 - Better composing API